theorist17/theorist17.github.io/_posts/2021-05-06-natural-language-processing.md

 Encoding text into vectors. e.g. Word2Vec (most popular one), GloVe, FastText

-Converting words into numeric representation.
+Convert words into nurmeric representation.

-That is input is text and output is vectors.
+The input is text, and the output is vectors.

 ### Why Word Embedding?

 Dimensionality reduction.
-Usually into 300 dimenstion.
+Usually into 300 dimension.

-Words in vector representation is useful.
+Words in vector representation are very useful.

-It let numeric opteration over words.
+It let numeric operation over words.

-Let assume the relation in country and its capital city e.g. Korea : Seoul = Japan : Tokyo
+Assume the relation in a country and its capital city e.g. Korea : Seoul = Japan : Tokyo

-And we can use the addition or reduction in word.
+And we can use the addition or reduction in words.
 Korea - Seoul + Tokyo = Japan